ab2pentest/ab2.github.io/_posts/2021-06-22-VulnHub-venus-walkthrough.md

 ![Pasted image 20210727202604](https://user-images.githubusercontent.com/84577967/127215665-f5b39a4f-7199-4a09-bdf6-5de07a962203.png)

-* The binary exploitation part was done by my dear friend `datajerk` [Binary Exploitation writeup](https://github.com/datajerk/ctf-write-ups/tree/master/vulnhub/venus).
+## The binary exploitation

+This part was done by my dear friend [datajerk](https://github.com/datajerk/ctf-write-ups/tree/master/vulnhub/venus).

-Hope you enjoyed the writeup !
+Hope you enjoyed the walkthrough !